rust-lang/book/nostarch/chapter06.md

 variant of the enum it has, and that code can use the data inside the matching value.

-## The `match` Control Flow Operator
+## The `match` Control Flow Construct

-Rust has an extremely powerful control flow operator called `match` that allows you to compare a value against a series of patterns and then execute code based on which pattern matches.
+Rust has an extremely powerful control flow construct called `match` that allows you to compare a value against a series of patterns and then execute code based on which pattern matches.
 Patterns can be made up of literal values, variable names, wildcards, and many other things; Chapter 18 covers all the different